 Collecting VoC helps you understand the demographics and behaviors of your 3 types of best customers, 5 types, or 12 types.

-Another benefit is using VoC to guide budget.
-What if you knew how many of your customers were on LinkedIn, Facebook, Twitter and how many watch TV, use search, listen the radio, etc.
+Another benefit is using VoC to guide your budget.
+What if you knew how many of your customers were on LinkedIn, Facebook, Twitter.
+Or, how many watch TV, use Google search, listen to the radio, etc.

 An emerging benefit of VoC is to build content.
 Many organizations conduct industry surveys and decide to share the results in infographics and other press releases to share nuggets of information with news outlets.

 Should Voice of Customer (VoC) Be Conducted In-House?

-The largest benefit of conducting VoC in-house is perceived cost savings.
-I say perceived because it will always take someone with less experience and skills longer to write a survey, write a report, etc. than an experienced market research consultant.
+The largest benefit of conducting VoC in-house is the perceived cost savings.
+I say perceived because it will always take someone with less experience and skills longer to design a survey or write a report than an experienced market research consultant.